symfony/symfony-docs/controller/value_resolver.rst

 For each argument, every resolver tagged with ``controller.argument_value_resolver`` will be called until one provides a value.
 The order in which they are called depends on their priority.
 For example, the ``SessionValueResolver`` will be called before the ``DefaultValueResolver`` because its priority is higher.
-This allows to write e.g.
+This allows you to write e.g.
 ``SessionInterface $session = null`` to get the session if there is one, or ``null`` if there is none.